OrientedPlanarDiagram#

 Parameters:

-• create_using (type) – The node type (e.g., Vertex, Crossing).
+• create_using (type) – Node class to construct (e.g., Vertex or Crossing).

-• degree (Optional[int]) – The degree of the node (optional).
+• degree (int | None) – Degree of the node (optional).

 add_nodes_from(nodes_for_adding, create_using=None, **attr)#